TSGM: A Flexible Framework for Generative Modeling of Synthetic Time Series: Demonstration

 \section{Demonstration}

-In this section, we provide code examples and demo experiments using TSGM.
-We present additional examples in tutorials and documentation released in open source.
-We test the framework in different OS (Windows, Linux, and MacOS) and computational environments (CPU and GPU).
+In this section, we provide code examples and demo experiments utilizing TSGM.
+We also offer supplementary examples in tutorials and documentation released in open source.

+\looseness-1\textbf{Demo 0.
+TSGM code and API.} We present examples of using our framework in \cref{figure:tsgm_architecture}, and additional examples in \cref{appendix:sec:additional_examples}.
+The code demonstrates concise and intuitive implementation, making it accessible even without prior knowledge of generative modeling, thus enabling widespread application.

+\textbf{Demo 1.
+Selecting a generative model.} In this demonstration, we illustrate how TSGM can facilitate benchmarking and selection of synthetic time series generation models.
+Specifically, we experiment with three most widely used architectures: TimeVAE, TimeGAN, and RCGAN.
-\textbf{Experimental metrics.} In the experiments, we measured similarity metrics as Euclidean distance between vectors of summary statistics over time series (200-dimensional vectors, in the case of sines).
-We evaluate downstream gain and consistency metrics on autoregression tasks.
-We evaluate the gain of MSE by augmenting training data with 100 synthetic time series samples (denoted DG or $\text{DG}_\text{MSE}$ in the experiments; the more, the better).
-Consistency is measured using three LSTM models with layers between two and four and is reported as the percent of consistent models among those LSTMs (the higher, the better).

-Privacy is measured as one minus the precision of the membership inference attack with a holdout dataset and results in a number from 0 to 1 (the more, the better).
-As a membership inference attacker, we use one-class SVM and concatenate all the features for simplicity.
-Custom attacker models can be used in the framework.
+\looseness-1In these experiments, we quantified similarity metrics by computing the Euclidean distance between vectors representing summary statistics extracted from time series data.
+These vectors were 200-dimensional, particularly in the case of sine waves.
+We then assessed downstream metrics related to improvement and consistency in autoregression tasks.
+To evaluate the improvement, we augmented training data with 100 synthetic time series samples and measured MSE improvement on the autoregression task.
+Consistency was measured by employing three LSTM models with varying layers, ranging from two to four.
+We reported the percentage of models demonstrating consistency among those LSTMs (with higher percentages indicating better performance).
+Privacy was evaluated by computing one minus the precision of a membership inference attack using a holdout dataset, resulting in a score between 0 and 1 (with higher values indicating better privacy protection).
+For the membership inference attack, we utilized a one-class Support Vector Machine (SVM) and concatenated all features for simplicity, although custom attacker models can also be integrated into the framework.
+All the metrics are implemented and released in TSGM.